-As has been mentioned before the preparation of TPPF was necessitated because project roads will be located in the Tribal or 5th Schedule areas.
+As has been mentioned before the preparation of TPPF was necessitated because some of the sub-projects are be located in the Tribal or 5th Schedule areas.
 The provisions of the TPPF are listed below:

-- To provide necessary guidelines for free, prior and informed consultation with the tribal people of the sub-project areas during the various stages of road infrastructure development; project preparation, implementation and maintenance. - To consult and document views and felt needs of the tribal community regarding the proposed road improvements and accordingly ensure their participation in finalizing project design. - To ascertain that any foreseen impacts are avoided, minimized and mitigated with respect to impacts on land and other assets of tribal people residing adjacent to the proposed sub-project locations. - To disseminate all relevant information related to the proposed project to the tribal community, especially making the community aware of the positive as well as adverse impacts, if any regarding the proposed road improvements; and, - To guide in the preparation of Tribal Populations Plan, depending on the size of impact, by ensuring active participation of the tribal community, and with cooperation of the concerned Integrated Tribal Development Agencies (ITDA) and Tribal Welfare Department.
+- To provide necessary guidelines for free, prior and informed consultation with the tribal people of the sub-project areas during the various stages of water supply infrastructure development; project preparation, implementation and maintenance. - To consult and document views and felt needs of the tribal community regarding the proposed water supply project and accordingly ensure their participation in finalizing project design.

+- To ascertain that any foreseen impacts are avoided, minimized and mitigated with respect to impacts on land and other assets of tribal people residing adjacent to the proposed sub-project locations. - To disseminate all relevant information related to the proposed project to the tribal community, especially making the community aware of the positive as well as adverse impacts, if any regarding the proposed Water Supply sub-projects; and, - To guide in the preparation of Tribal Populations Plan, depending on the size of impact, by ensuring active participation of the tribal community, and with cooperation of the concerned Integrated Tribal Development Agencies (ITDA) and Tribal Welfare Department.